 Hythe is home to some beautiful hotels, including the Hythe Imperial Hotel and Spa, with stunning views overlooking the beach.
-Behind it, swathes of parks and greenery lead to the Napoleonic-era Royal Military Canal, which stretches for 28 miles, with cycle and walking routes.
-Alternatively, during the summer season, hire a rowing boat or enjoy a leisurely trip on an electric cruiser.
+Behind, swathes of parks and greenery lead to the Napoleonic-era Royal Military Canal, which stretches for 28 miles with cycle and walking routes.
+Alternatively during the summer season, hire a row boat or enjoy a leisurely trip on an electric cruiser.

 Saltwood village, just a mile north of Hythe, is home to Saltwood Castle, famed for being the location where the plot was hatched to assassinate Thomas Becket.
 Although the castle is rarely open to the public, group visits can be arranged.